misotanni/misotanni.github.io/fjs/en/crash.md

 As you can see, the algorithm is simple enough that you can implement it in your mind yourself, except for step 4, which is difficult to realize with mental arithmetic until you know the approximate sizes of many intervals by heart, either as cents or by being able to imagine them.

+Although the algorithm may look daunting, it's really fast to carry out in your head.
+Obviously 5/4 is too far from the octave, fifth, fourth, major second, minor seventh, and major sixth.
+The only difficult check here is whether it's too far from the minor third.
+If not, then the major third nails it.

 The FJS master algorithm finds the simplest possible Pythagorean approximation of any desired prime interval that is closer than the radius of tolerance to the true value.
 The difference between the two is then called a **formal comma** and given an FJS accidental.
 Here is how it is computed:

 > ### The Formal Comma